 Undesirable side effects caused by our product candidates could cause us or regulatory authorities to interrupt, delay, or halt clinical studies or further development, and could result in a more restrictive label or the delay or denial of regulatory approval by the FDA or other comparable foreign authorities.
-Our product candidates are in the early stages of development and the safety profile has not been established.
-For example, in the completed Phase 1 study, fourmonth Phase 1/2 study, and long-term twelve-month Phase 1/2 study, patients treated with KRN23 have experienced drug-related side effects including injection site reaction, arthralgia, diarrhea, restless legs syndrome, injection site erythema, injection site pain, upper abdominal pain, headache and decreased neutrophil count.
+Some of our product candidates are in the early stages of development and the safety profile has not been established.
+For example, in the completed Phase 1 study, four-month Phase 1/2 study, and long-term twelve-month Phase 1/2 study, adult patients treated with KRN23 have experienced drug-related side effects including injection site reaction, arthralgia, diarrhea, restless legs syndrome, injection site erythema, injection site pain, upper abdominal pain, headache, and decreased neutrophil count.
 Most of these adverse events were mild and no treatment-related serious adverse events have been observed.
-Other side effects may result from longer-term exposure and treatment of pediatric patients.
+In interim Phase 2 data in pediatric patients, the most common treatment related adverse event by preferred term was injection site reaction.
+There were no deaths and there was one serious adverse event of fever and muscle pain in a patient that was considered possibly treatment related.
 Patients treated with triheptanoin have experienced drug-related side effects such as cramping, diarrhea, and loose stools.
 In addition, over 14 years of treatment experience in approximately 130 human subjects, including greater than 60 with LC-FAOD, we are aware of three serious adverse events that were classified as possibly related to triheptanoin treatment (muscle cell rupture and elevated creatine kinase reported for two subjects and myoglobinuria in one subject); however, these serious adverse events can be considered typical of the underlying disease.
-While we have not completed our own clinical studies for triheptanoin, there may be other side effects associated with its use that we discover.
-Additionally, patients treated with SA-ER have experienced drug-related side effects including mild gastrointestinal discomfort.
+In interim data from our Phase 2 study there were no deaths but there was one treatment related serious adverse event of moderate gastroenteritis with vomiting.
+The most common treatment-related adverse events were diarrhea, abdominal/gastrointestinal pain, and vomiting.
+While we have not completed our own clinical studies for UX007, there may be other side effects associated with its use that we discover.
+Additionally, patients treated with Ace-ER have experienced drug-related side effects including mild gastrointestinal discomfort.
 Enzyme replacement therapies have been associated with infusion-associated reactions due to a developing allergy to the product, which can cause rashes, pain, significant clinical disease, or even death.
 Our rhGUS and rhPPCA product candidates may also cause these or similar side effects as further development proceeds.
 Results of our studies or investigator-sponsored trials could reveal a high and unacceptable severity and prevalence of these or other side effects.
 In such an event, our studies could be suspended or terminated, and the FDA or comparable foreign regulatory authorities could order us to cease further development of or deny or withdraw approval of our product candidates for any or all targeted indications.